Dave Gallaher Trophy: History

-When it comes to rugby, France and New Zealand have a very rich common history.
-France played their first ever test match in 1906 against the famous "Originals" New Zealand team, on their way home after an eventful tour of the British Isles.
+France played their first ever test match in 1906 against the famous "Originals" New Zealand team, on their way home after a tour of the British Isles.

 Between 1906 and 1999 both teams met a total of 34 times, New Zealand winning 25 times and France 9, including two games in the Rugby World Cup with New Zealand winning the 1987 final and France taking their revenge in the semi-final 12 years later in what remains one of the most famous upsets in the sport's history.

 In 2000 it was decided that a new trophy would be created to emphasize the two teams' great rivalry.
 The trophy would be named after Dave Gallaher, the charismatic captain of the 1906 New Zealand team, who died 11 years later during the Battle of Broodseinde in World War I.

 Challenges and defences

 The Dave Gallaher Trophy is based on a challenge system, the holding union must defend the trophy in challenge matches, and if the other union defeats them, they become the new holder of the trophy.
 If both teams draw then the holder retains the trophy.

 Rugby World Cup games between both teams - such as the 2003 RWC 3rd place play-off won by New Zealand or the 2007 RWC quarter final won by France and 2011 RWC final won by NZL - do not qualify as challenge matches.

 France won the 2009 challenge 37–36 on aggregate score over two matches, having won the first test 27–22 and lost the second 10–14.
 The New Zealand team had assumed the series would be drawn if each team won one test, and were upset to discover that aggregate was taken into account, which their coaching staff had deliberately withheld from them.

-New Zealand would retain the trophy for 12 years until being defeated 40–25 by France in Paris in November 2021.
+New Zealand would retain the trophy for 12 years until being defeated 40–25 by France in Saint-Denis in November 2021.

-The trophy was on the line as part of the 2025 France rugby union tour of New Zealand.
-New Zealand regained the Dave Gallaher Trophy on 12 July after clinching the three-match test series 2–0 with a 43–17 win at Sky Stadium, Wellington.
+During the 2025 France rugby union tour of New Zealand, New Zealand regained the Dave Gallaher Trophy on 12 July after a four year absence, clinching it and the three-match test series 2–0 with a 43–17 win at Sky Stadium, Wellington.
 A week later, the All Blacks would consolidate the series 3–0 after defeating France 29–19 in Hamilton, after the French led at halftime.

+The trophy was on the line for the inaugural match of the Nations Championship and first test match at Te Kaha in Christchurch on 4 July 2026.
+New Zealand retained the Trophy with a 34–32 win.